-While science doesn’t show that having cancer increases your chances of getting the influenza virus, research shows a cancer diagnosis can increase the complications that come along with the flu.
-If you have pancreatic cancer now and are undergoing treatment, like chemotherapy, your immune system may be weakened.
+Research shows a cancer diagnosis can increase the risk of serious complications that come along with the flu.
+If you have pancreatic cancer now and are undergoing treatment, such as chemotherapy or radiation therapy, your immune system may be weakened.
 This can make it harder to recover from the flu and affect the ability to receive further cancer fighting-treatments.

 When it comes to taking precautions to avoid or treat the flu, always check with your doctor.
 Here are a few guidelines to discuss with your caregivers and medical team.

 1. Get the Flu Shot

 Each year, laboratories across the country work to create new strains of the flu shot.
 This vaccine is anticipatory, which means scientists developing the shot are using strains of the virus they believe will most likely cause illness in the upcoming flu season.

 The best way to prevent the flu is to get the vaccine each year in the early fall.
 Most doctors recommend that everyone get the vaccine, but if you have a weakened immune system or other medical condition, be sure to check in with your healthcare providers before rolling up your sleeves.

 Caregivers should also get vaccinated since they can easily introduce the flu to patients.
 This is especially important for patients who cannot get the shot.